The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 The model builds on established arrangements, including the Anglo-Irish Agreement (1985) and the British–Irish Intergovernmental Conference.

 It introduces a UK–Ireland Parliamentary Council alongside an expanded Intergovernmental Conference operating under treaty law.
+This anchors cooperation in defined and enduring institutional arrangements rather than political discretion.

 Representation within the Council includes parliamentary participation from both jurisdictions, alongside structured involvement from Stormont through mechanisms aligned with devolved representation.